 XRP transactions will settle in less than 4 seconds.
 Hence, when it is sent on the network, the ownership of the asset changes hands almost instantaneously.
-This is unlike Bitcoin transactions which tend to take a few hours currently.
+This is unlike Bitcoin transactions which tend to take up to an hour, depending on network conditions.
 You can see a comparison in the image below of transactions per second.

-There are number of Ripple XRP storage options that are available to you.
-Perhaps the most secure option is to make use of a cryptocurrency hardware wallet such as the Ledger Nano.
+There are a number of Ripple XRP storage options that are available to you.
+Perhaps the most secure option is to make use of a cryptocurrency hardware wallet such as the Ledger Nano or Trezor.
 This will allow you to store your tokens and easily send/receive them without exposing your private keys to the internet or your local PC environment.